Have an extra day in Tokyo, Japan and need an idea of what to do? Consider stopping by Yokohama as the perfect day trip from Tokyo.

 How to Get to Yokohama from Tokyo

 You’re most likely already in Tokyo to take this Yokohama day trip.
-The easiest way to travel from Tokyo to Yokohama is to take the metro.
+The easiest way to travel from Tokyo to Yokohama is to take the train.

-Depending on where you’re staying in Tokyo, use Google Maps to plan your metro route and departure time.
+Depending on where you’re staying in Tokyo, use Google Maps to plan your train route and departure time.
 It provides up to date information on how to get to Yokohama.

-An example of the metro route is from the Shinjuku Station (新宿駅) to Yokohama Station (横浜駅).
+An example of the train route is from the Shinjuku Station (新宿駅) to Yokohama Station (横浜駅).
 There are two lines you can take:

 - The direct route is via the JR Shonan-Shinjuku Line which will be the fastest at 35 minutes.